 Be it on your friends, your partner, or your family.
 Things like knowing how to pair wine with food or how to choose the right type of glass for a specific wine, are sure to impress anyone who is the least bit interested in wine.
 Wine tasting is great if you would like to learn some useful facts about the culture of drinking wine properly.
-You will also learn how to look for specific aromas and flavors in the wine and what you should pay attention to when looking at the color.
+You will also learn how to look for specific aromas and flavours in the wine and what you should pay attention to when looking at the colour.

 10. LIFE’S TOO SHORT TO DRINK BAD WINE